FiratTurkeli/redditposts/README.md

 # Flutter Reeddit Api Example

 Mobile app showing recent posts on Reddit flutterDev channel

+Used Http Library and REST architectural style and allows for interaction with RESTful web services.

 # Gettin Started